AntBap23/SmartLogix-Transport-Optimization/README.md

 ---

+## 📓 Databricks Notebooks

+The project includes ready-to-use Databricks notebooks:

+* **`notebooks/01_data_loading.py`** - Load and process data into Delta tables
+* **`notebooks/02_route_optimization.py`** - Implement route optimization with OR-Tools

+### Running Notebooks in Databricks

+1. Upload notebooks to your Databricks workspace
+2. Create a cluster with Python 3.9+ and Spark 3.4+
+3. Install required libraries from `requirements.txt`
+4. Upload data files to DBFS or use external storage
+5. Run notebooks sequentially for complete setup

 ## 🔮 Future Roadmap

 * Add traffic-aware routing using OSRM or Google Maps API
 * Export routes in JSON/GeoJSON for external mapping tools
 * Support clustering-based delivery zoning
 * Add REST API to serve model predictions externally
+* Implement MLflow for model versioning and deployment
+* Add real-time streaming data processing

 ---